Geography of Scotland: Economic geography

 Edinburgh is the financial centre of Scotland.
 It ranked as 13th largest internationally and 4th largest in Europe in 2020.

 The nominal gross domestic product (GDP) of Scotland in 2023 was estimated to be £211.7 billion (US$290 billion) including oil and gas extraction in Scottish waters. resulting a per capita GDP of approximately £38,622 per person.
 Major industries include banking and financial services, steelmaking, transport equipment manufacturing, oil and gas, agriculture, whisky distilling, and tourism.

 The Economy of Glasgow encompasses the largest municipal and regional economy in Scotland.
 It is recognised as the largest contributor to the Scottish economy, and is the largest integrated economic region in Scotland and produces around a third of Scotland's output, business base, research power and employment.
 By Gross Domestic Product (GDP) figures, Glasgow City is the second highest amongst Scottish areas, behind, Edinburgh, and ahead of Aberdeen and Aberdeenshire.
 In 2021, Glasgow's GDP was estimated at just under 25.8 billion pounds, with an estimated £48billion in Gross Value Added (GVA) in 2021.
-Glasgow is a member of the Core Cities Group, a self-selected and self-financed collaborative advocacy group of large regional cities in the United Kingdom outside Greater London and Edinburgh.
-The group was formed in 1995 and serves as a partnership of eleven city councils.
+Glasgow and Edinburgh are members of the Core Cities Group, a self-selected and self-financed collaborative advocacy group of large regional cities in the United Kingdom outside Greater London.
+The group was formed in 1995 and serves as a partnership of city councils.